 For female landscape architects, student membership is dominated by women at 57%:43%.
 This is a very healthy gender balance compared to engineering, where graduate intake of women is closer to 16%: a huge imbalance from the start.
 Site based roles in construction barely exist for women: estimates range between 11% women (including admin roles) to 1% for those physically working on sites.
 Overall, as an industry, we know construction is not appealing to young people, even less so to women.
 And, unsurprisingly, we have a major skills shortage – perhaps exacerbated by inadvertently excluding almost 50% of the female population?

-Whether based on site or in a plush office environment, many women will find themselves working in overwhelmingly male teams.
+Whether based on site or in a plush office environment, many women in construction will find themselves working in overwhelmingly male teams.
 This brings common challenges that range from outright abuse (physical touching, name-calling etc) to more subtle forms of sexism including ‘mansplaining’, or men accepting a woman’s suggestion only when it’s repeated/verified by a male colleague.
 Unfortunately, as for most women I know, I’ve experienced my fair share of MeToo moments.

 For many women (and I’m one of them), having children can have a huge impact on working life: the limited availability and high cost of childcare in the UK can force women into part time (and lower paid) roles.
 Consider the following on the gender pay gap…